Gary C. Dahle, Attorney at Law

 Such written lists must:

-• be referred to in the Will,
+• be referred to in the Minnesota Will,

-• describe the property items and the recipients of such property with reasonable certainty,
+• describe the property items and the recipients of such property with reasonable certainty, and

-• in the handwriting of the Will maker,
+• either be in the handwriting of the Will maker, or signed by him or her.

 Such written lists may be:

-• altered by the person after its preparation,
+• altered by the person after its preparation, and

-• comprised of multiple documents.
 However, if the same item of property is given to different persons pursuant to different documents, the most recent document will control the disposition of such property.

 • the State of Minnesota,

-• the state where the Will was signed,
+• the state where the Will was signed, or

 • the state where the Will maker permanently resided at the time of his or her death.

-In general, any changes or alterations to a Will must be signed and witnessed in the same manner as the original Will.
-Therefore, it is not advisable to cross out an original name, term, or provision in a Will and replace it with a new name, term, or provision, since the signature and witnessing requirements of a Will can create doubt as to the effectiveness of such changes.
+Therefore, it is not advisable to cross out an original name, term, or provision in a Minnesota Will and replace it with a new name, term, or provision, since the signature and witnessing requirements of a Minnesota Will can create doubt as to the effectiveness of such changes.

-It is better to execute a new Will any time that changes are desired to be made to an existing Will.
+It is better to execute a new Minnesota Will any time that changes are desired to be made to an existing Will.

-If a person makes a new Will which expressly revokes an earlier Will, the earlier Will is thereafter null and void.
+If a person makes a new Minnesota Will which expressly revokes an earlier Will, the earlier Will is thereafter null and void.

-However, if a new Will does not expressly revoke an earlier Will, the signing of a new Will can still be effective to revoke an earlier Will if the Will maker intended the new Will to replace, rather than supplement, the earlier Will.
+However, if a new Minnesota Will does not expressly revoke an earlier Will, the signing of a new Minnesota Will can still be effective to revoke an earlier Will if the Will maker intended the new Will to replace, rather than supplement, the earlier Will.

-• A Will maker is presumed to have intended a new Will to replace, rather than supplement, an earlier Will if the new Will completely disposes of the Will maker’s estate.
+• A Will maker is presumed to have intended a new Minnesota Will to replace, rather than supplement, an earlier Will if the new Will completely disposes of the Will maker’s estate.

-• A Will maker is presumed to have intended a new Will to supplement, rather than replace, an earlier Will if the new Will does not completely dispose of the Will maker's estate.
+• A Will maker is presumed to have intended a new Minnesota Will to supplement, rather than replace, an earlier Will if the new Will does not completely dispose of the Will maker’s estate.

 Such presumptions are rebuttable only by clear and convincing evidence to the contrary.